-SWS Capital Berhad, a public listed company
+: SWS Capital Berhad, a public listed company

-Family relationship with any Director and/or major shareholder of the Company :
+Family relationship with any Director and/or major shareholder of the Company

-Mr. Piong has more than 20 years of experience in providing audit services to wide range of clients.
+: Mr. Piong has more than twenty (20) years of experience in providing audit services to wide range of clients.
 He is actively involved in assisting clients in Initial Public Offering (IPO), merger and acquisition, and other corporate exercises.
 He regularly provides value added services to update clients in financial reporting standards, listing requirements, and tax planning advisory.

-Mr. Piong has not attended any Board of Directors' Meeting during the financial year ended 31 March 2015 in view that his appointment is on 1 April 2015.
+: Mr. Piong attended all the five (5) Board of Directors' Meetings of the Company held in the financial year ended 31 March 2016.